Kyoikuto: Location

 The tower is located in the vicinity of Osaka Castle Park, near the south outer moat of the castle.
 The tower itself sits in the center of a square.
 A Hydrangea garden can be found nearby.

 Purpose

-The tower is originally built to house the victims of Muroto typhoon in 1934 which has ties to the education system, including educators, faculty members and guardians.
+The tower was originally built to house the victims of Muroto typhoon in 1934 which has ties to the education system, including educators, faculty members and guardians.
 Since then, people that die while in the service of the education system may be buried here, if certain criteria are met, most notably the victims of Great Hanshin-Awaji Earthquake in 1995.